Message from UW Security Police:

 people in your work areas to NEVER leave valuables unattended,

-are likely to be stolen, but thieves see them as cold hard cash!
+likely to be stolen, but thieves see them as cold hard cash!
+I'm sure

-lying on the table when they use the restroom, but that's exactly
+table when they use the restroom, but that's exactly what they're

 It would be nice if faculty could remind students in their charge

-epic proportion and something needs to be done.
-Please remind
+proportion and something needs to be done.
+Please remind building staff

-building staff to lock their office doors when they leave (for any
+to lock their office doors when they leave (for any amount of time),

-amount of time), and leave valuables at home or secured when not in
+and leave valuables at home or secured when not in use.

 Also, the community officers are working on a major electronics

-determine the root causes and work to develop crime prevention
+the root causes and work to develop crime prevention methods that will

 This article appears in the categories: Must-Know Info